syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 ![](Localization_images/Localization_XFUWP.png)

 ## Localizing custom strings from pcl
-You can localize the custom strings (All Day, No Events) used in the schedule control from pcl.
-By providing custom strings to the specific language resx file in the Resources folder of pcl and handling the current required culture with the locale instead of device language using DependencyService in sample level.
+You can localize the custom strings (All Day, No Events) used in the schedule control from PCL.
+By providing the custom strings to the specific language resx file and handling the required culture with the locale using DependencyService instead of device language.
+In the below code we have set French as Schedule locale as well as custom strings.

+{% tabs %}
+{% highlight c# %}

+if (schedule.Locale == "fr")
+{
+    if (Device.RuntimePlatform == Device.iOS || Device.RuntimePlatform == Device.Android)
+    {
+        DependencyService.Get<ILocalize>().SetLocale(new CultureInfo("fr"));
+    }
+    else
+    {
+        CultureInfo.DefaultThreadCurrentCulture = new CultureInfo("fr");
+    }
+}

+{% endhighlight %}
+{% endtabs %}

 You can download the entire source code of this demo for Xamarin.Forms from here [Localization](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Localization_Forms-1564080177.zip).

-### Add resx file in the Resources folder in pcl
+### Adding resx file
-You need to add the required resx files under the Resources folder in the PCL project and the filename should be Syncfusion.SfSchedule.Forms.LanguageCode.resx.
+You need to add the required resx files under the Resources folder in the PCL project and the filename should be `Syncfusion.SfSchedule.Forms.LanguageCode.resx`.

-Example: For French, Syncfusion.SfSchedule.Forms.fr.resx
+Example: For French, `Syncfusion.SfSchedule.Forms.fr.resx`

-Now set Build Action as EmbeddedResource for Syncfusion.SfSchedule.Forms.fr.resx and Build Action as Compile for Syncfusion.SfSchedule.Forms.fr.Designer.cs.
+Now set the Build Action as EmbeddedResource for `Syncfusion.SfSchedule.Forms.fr.resx` file and Build Action as Compile for `Syncfusion.SfSchedule.Forms.fr.Designer.cs` file.

 {% tabs %}
 {% highlight xaml %}